QUICC-FOR/QUICC-STModel-C/README.md

 C-STMFor
 ========

-STM model on C - Master project
+Spatially explicit states and transitions landscape model Built on C

+**Authors:** Steve Vissault and Matt Talluto

+Work in progress...

+**Todo:**

 - [ ] Look at the input data
 - [ ] Define io.h and all headers